Production of Jurassic World: Creatures on screen

 Jurassic World is the first film in the series without the involvement of Stan Winston, who died in 2008.
 The animatronic dinosaurs were handled by Winston's former colleagues at Legacy Effects, many of whom worked on the previous three films.
 Legacy Effects contributed lighting reference models and a practically built animatronic.
 Visual effects supervisor Phil Tippett and Industrial Light & Magic (ILM) also returned to create dinosaurs using computer-generated imagery (CGI).
-Image Engine also worked on the film's creatures.
+Image Engine also worked on the film's creatures and provided 280 visual effects shots.
 Tim Alexander served as visual effects supervisor and Jurassic Park supervisor Dennis Muren provided advice to the ILM crew on matters such as lighting the dinosaurs.
+ILM's studios in San Francisco, Singapore and Vancouver worked on the film.
+In total, Jurassic World contains 988 visual effects shots.

 Some of the computer-generated creatures, including those seen in the park's petting zoo, were created with motion capture using human actors to perform the animals' movements, marking the first time that motion capture technology had been used in the making of a dinosaur film.
 Trevorrow said: "We got to build everyone from the ground up because technology has changed so much that everything is a rebuild".
 New technology such as subsurface scattering allowed the creatures' skin and muscle tissue to be given additional detail that could not be achieved in the earlier films.
-As with previous films in the series, actors had to imagine many of the film's creatures, which were digitally added during post-production.
+As with the previous films, actors had to imagine many of the creatures, which were digitally added during post-production.
 Actors were aided by cardboard cut-outs and tennis balls on sticks, all of which represented the creatures that would later be added into the film.
-ILM used its V-scout application, which used an iPad to digitally depict dinosaur models in the filming environment, to further aid the actors.
-ILM also used the V-scout during location scouting.
+ILM's V-scout application, which used an iPad to digitally depict dinosaur models in the filming environment, further helped the actors.
+ILM had also used the V-scout during location scouting.
 For more than a year and a half, sound designer Al Nelson and his team traveled to zoos and bird sanctuaries in several states to record various bird sounds, which would be used as vocal effects for the dinosaurs.

-Part of the fight scene between the T. rex and the Indominus was inspired by a video clip that Spielberg shot of his dogs growling and lunging at each other.
+Part of the fight scene between the T. rex and the Indominus rex was inspired by a video clip that Spielberg shot of his dogs growling and lunging at each other.
 Early in pre-production, Tippett helped Trevorrow plan and choreograph the battle sequence by having a scale model created for the scene.
 Previsualizations of the scene were then created to assist in filming it.
 Tippett also visited the set during production and later discussed the creature animations with ILM.
 Trevorrow included several creatures he felt had always deserved a big scene: "I didn't want to just throw the kitchen sink at it.
 Each of these movies has done a good job at just very carefully, in a measured way, increasing the new dinosaurs that you see".
 Several creatures make notable appearances in the film: